karol-prog/color-generator/README.md

 - Pick your color
 - Pick your color type
 - Generate 5 colors from the selected palette
-- Set the dark/light mode depends on device theme
+- Set the dark/light mode depending on device theme
-- Copy to clipboard your generated colors
+- Copy to the clipboard your generated colors
 ## What I Learned

 - Working with API
-- Get the data from API
+- Get the data from the API
-- Set the theme according to device theme
+- Set the theme according to the device theme
 ## Live Preview

 https://kcolor-gen.netlify.app/